auriq/essentia_docs/source/reference/manpages/aq_udb.rst

   Use ``-dec`` to sort in descending order.
   ``-top`` limits the output to the top Num records in the result.

-  **Note**: Sort should not be used if the output contains Var table columns.
+  **Note**: Sort should not be used if the output contains Var vector columns.

 .. _`-ord`: